ComScore

 9. Charcoal

-Charcoal and red can create a moody yet sophisticated space.
-A darker shade of gray, which is still within “neutral” bounds, charcoal adds a little more drama to your space.
+You may think charcoal is best suited for other simple, cool tones, like slate blue, white and earthy greens.
+But charcoal and red can also create a moody-yet-sophisticated space together.
+As a darker shade of gray, which is still within “neutral” bounds, charcoal adds a little more drama to your space.

 what colors go with red wood and stainless steel tones

-Wood and stainless steel can help mellow out louder colors like red, and they incorporate more of an earthy and lived-in feel that allows you to get cozy with even the brightest reds.
+Wood and stainless steel can help mellow louder colors like red, and they incorporate more of an earthy, lived-in feel that allows you to get cozy with even the brightest shades.
+In other words, you're due for a field trip to IKEA.

 what colors go with red apricot